johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

         return embedding
 ```

 A standard softmax classifier first produces logits with a linear layer.
-The softmax operation is then applied—typically within the loss function during training—to convert these logits into a probability distribution:
+The softmax operation is then applied, typically within the loss function during training, to convert these logits into a probability distribution:

 ```python
 class LinearClassifier(nn.Module):